Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

 \subsection{Regeneration Cavity Parameters}

 The \ac{RC} is a critical component of the optical system.
 Its resonant enhancement factor and the power overlap between its eigenmode and the \ac{HPL} directly affect the sensitivity of the experiment.
 A more complete characterization of the \ac{RC} can be found in Ref.~\cite{kozlowski2024designperformancealpsii}.
 This section will focus on how the \ac{RC} performance was characterized during the first science campaign and the results of that effort.
-An explanation of the resonant enhancement factor, transmissivity, and reflectivity of the \ac{RC} is given in Section~\ref{Sec:RC_R}, along with a discussion of the measurements of these parameters during the science runs.
-The \ac{FSR} of the \ac{RC} defines the frequencies used in the \ac{PLL}s as well as the demodulation frequencies used in the heterodyne detection system.
-Changes in the \ac{FSR} can therefore detune any regenerated signal from the resonance of the \ac{RC} thus reducing the longitudinal field overlap of this light and the cavity eigenmode.
-The coupling of these changes to the magnitude and phase of the longitudinal overlap are discussed in Section~\ref{Sec:Long_over}, as are measurements of the \ac{RC} \ac{FSR} and longitudinal overlap during the science runs.
-The transmissivity and reflectivity of the \ac{RC} as a function of the longitudinal overlap $\eta_{\hat z}$, are then discussed in Section~\ref{Sec:Long_over}.
+Explanations of the resonant enhancement factor, transmissivity, and reflectivity of the \ac{RC} are given in Sections~\ref{Sec:RC_B}, \ref{Sec:RC_T}, and ~\ref{Sec:RC_R} respectively, along with a discussion of the measurements of these parameters during the science runs.